• Skip to primary navigation

 They also deposite their large poop everywhere they go.

 Also, the birds can invade the garden and destroy the produce.
-They are strong flyers so, even the tall fences cannot restrict them.
+They are strong flyers, so even the tall fences cannot restrict them.

 white peacock standing on the fence